 When it comes to recycling, what first comes to mind is recycling plastic bottles and scraps of paper.
 However, electronic waste recycling is often an overlooked “go green” practice.
-Disposing electronic waste without proper resources can cause the release of major toxins in the environment, which in return affects your health.
+Disposing of electronic waste without proper resources can cause the release of significant toxins in the environment, which in return affects your health.
 Many hazardous chemicals can potentially be released from electronic waste, which is why it is imperative that we recycle these materials.
-To prevent environmental hazards caused by electronic waste it is important to follow standardized e-waste recycling procedures.
-First off, e-waste constitutes any electronic device that is deemed useless due to some sort of defect.
+To prevent environmental hazards caused by electronic waste, it is essential to follow standardized e-waste recycling procedures.
+First off, e-waste constitutes any electronic device that is deemed useless due to some defect.
 We are often encouraged to recycle paper, bottles, and cans.
-However, even more important is the recycling of electronic devices, including cell phones, computers, monitors, printers, televisions, batteries and more.
+However, even more, important is the recycling of electronic devices, including cell phones, computers, monitors, printers, televisions, batteries and more.
 Recycling e-waste is both a viable solution to eliminate dangerous pollutants significantly caused by improper e-waste disposal.
-Disposing e-waste outside of a recycle center may end up in a landfill and incineration, both of which contribute to serious health and environmental concerns.
+Disposing e-waste outside of a recycle center may end up in a landfill and incineration, both of which contribute to severe health and environmental concerns.
 There are various benefits to e-waste recycling including the following:

-Environmental Advantage- Recycling is an effective way of conserving resources.
-E-waste recycling is a viable solution for preventing pollution and the release carcinogens and toxic waste, like lead and mercury.
+- Environmental Advantage - Recycling is an effective way of conserving resources.
+E-waste recycling is a viable solution for preventing pollution and the release of carcinogens and toxic waste, like lead and mercury.
 Recycling e-waste can also help free up landfill space.

 - Energy Efficiency – E-waste recycling allows you to conserve and restore useful materials like aluminum, copper, and plastics from computer monitors, laptops, printers and more.
 New electronic products can be produced by recycling old and even broken electronics.
-Although old products may seem worthless it can help conserve resources and energy needed to make new equipment.
+Although old products may seem worthless, it can help conserve resources and energy needed to make new equipment.
 Most, if not all electronics can be reused and refurbished.
-E-waste recycling helps lead to a cleaner and safer environment as it reduces the emission of greenhouse gases, saves energy, and conserves natural resources.
+E-waste recycling promotes a cleaner and safer environment as it reduces the emission of greenhouse gases, saves energy, and conserves natural resources.

 What Can You Do?